-Text Book: The subject matter for this course will be heavily drawn from the literature and extensive references will be provided in the class notes.
-A list of useful books is provided in the following:
+Text Book: The subject matter for this course will be heavily drawn from the research literature, and extensive references will be provided in the class notes.
+A useful book: Y. Taur and T.H.
+Ning, Fundamentals of Modern VLSI Devices, 2nd Edition, Cambridge University Press, 2009.